 The Library provides a choice of study spaces to suit different work preferences including silent study areas with desks where you can plug in your laptop, individual study carrels, computer workstations, or discussion areas with tables for group work.
 Some collaborative areas have additional equipment such as mediascape tables, glass writing panels and whiteboards.

-To assist students with their belongings, lockers are provided at some branches.
-In all libraries, you should ensure that your valuables are not left unattended.
+At all times, you should ensure that your valuables are not left unattended.

-- Discussion rooms can now be booked by students online if they are at Berwick, Caulfield, Law, Peninsula or Matheson Libraries.
+- Discussion rooms can now be booked online at Berwick, Caulfield, Law, Peninsula or Matheson Libraries.